carderne/moz-offgrid-data/README.md

 QGIS 3.10.4
 ```

-The following Python libraries are required, at a minimum:
+The required Python libraries are listed in `requirements.txt` and can be installed with:
 ```
-rasterio
-geopandas
-rtree
-numpy
-pandas
-rasterstats
-scipy
-ee
-geetools
+pip install -r requirements.txt
 ```

 ## Data sources